 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
-Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value is to changes in market interest rates.
-The Fund manages its exposure to interest rate risk by depositing substantially all of its funds in the County Treasury Pool.
-The fair value of this investment is approximately \$25,998,029 with an average maturity of 469 days.
+The Fund manages its exposure to interest rate risk by depositing substantially all of its cash in the County Pool.
+The weighted average maturity of the Pool is 479 days, as reported by the Santa Clara County Treasurer.